Boeing 737 MAX can return to the skies, FAA says

 A flurry of investigations by both expert aviation panels and by Congress have highlighted how Boeing’s emphasis, for business purposes, on portraying the MAX as minimally changed from the previous 737 model led to design decisions and lack of disclosure that undermined its safety.

 Boeing’s once-stellar reputation with the public is badly tarnished.
-And there’s still a reckoning to come of responsibility for the crashes.
+And there’s a reckoning to come of responsibility for the crashes.

-The final report of the investigation into the Ethiopian crash is not yet complete.
+The final report of the investigation into the Ethiopian crash is not complete.
 Congress may strengthen oversight of commercial jet manufacturing.
 Civil lawsuits are pending.
-A Department of Justice grand jury is still considering criminal liability.
+A Department of Justice grand jury is considering criminal liability.

 Yet after two years of intense engineering scrutiny, Boeing and the FAA have declared the new, improved MAX is safe to fly.